Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with well-trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in Nevada must be licensed by the state, and there is no exception for HVAC jobs under a certain price point.
 This license is issued by the Nevada State Contractors Board.
 Some work requires an additional speciality license, including any work that involves installing or maintaining plumbing.
 To apply for a license, contractors need to be bonded and insured and must have four years of experience in their field.
 You should also look at reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with positive reviews and testimonials about fantastic customer experiences.
+Pick a company with glowing reviews and reports of great customer experiences.

 Always make sure you understand what a company’s process is like.
 When HVAC repairs are needed, ask your provider to list which parts require replacement and explain why.
 Confirm that your technician will clean and test the system afterward to ensure proper operation.
 When replacing your HVAC system, ask the contractor to describe the new estimated installation time, model, energy efficiency, features, and brand.
 Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, such as unusual smells, leaks, or strange noises.
+Generally, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are required.
+You should also call a technician if you notice any new issues, like strange noises, unusual smells, or leaks.
 If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
-Technicians are often less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, the times of the year when it gets the most use.
+The best times to have an HVAC inspection are the spring and fall.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, when it typically gets the most use.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Henderson, you'll likely need something on the higher end of this range.
-Usually, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
+In Henderson, you'll likely look for a unit on the higher end of this range.
+Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

-Normally, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you could consider taking out a loan on your own.
+Typically, HVAC financing is provided by a third-party lender.
+If your HVAC company doesn't have financing options, you could consider taking out your own loan.
 Be sure to talk to a financial advisor and your HVAC company to learn what options are available and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: